hadesrofl/SysArchReport/content/Motivation.md

 +++
 #### Motivation (2)
 * Companies need to face these changes with new manufacturing paradigms and business models
-* For production digitalization and complete process integration there is a need for concepts, techniques and technologies to support it
+* For production digitization and complete process integration, there is a need for concepts, techniques and technologies that will support it

 +++
 #### Digitalization leads to...